David Tennant and Olivia Colman’s DS Ellie Miller and DI Alec Hardy have got their work cut out in Broadchurch series 3.

 He has a secret drawer stashed with items hopefully found in the back of his cab.
 However, one of those items was a locket with an image of Trish and her daughter Leah.
 We suspect his sordid secret may be a relationship with Leah, but there’s plenty of evidence to suggest he could be guilty of raping Trish.

-He’s lied to the police repeatedly, his vehicle was spotted at the venue on the night of the party with no lights on and nobody inside and he’s faced allegations of sexual assault in the past from a passenger.
+He’s lied to the police repeatedly, his vehicle was spotted at the venue on the night of the party with no lights on and nobody inside.
+Plus, he’s got previous when it comes to allegations of sexual assault from a passenger.

 Trish admitted that she once knocked back Lucas after a date.
 Did he take revenge in the most disturbing way possible?